-Although most of the entry-level professionals learn directly on the job, creating a training plan that could prepare them before the season arrives would be helpful in increasing the on-the-task productivity levels.
+Although most entry-level professionals learn directly on the job, creating a training plan that could prepare them before the season arrives would be helpful in increasing their on-the-task productivity levels.
 You could set up a learning management system for either self or assisted training programs as well.

-Similarly, you can evaluate the skills of seasonal professionals and provide them training to enhance their existing skills and also get a grasp on recent trends prevailing in the market.
+Similarly, you can evaluate the skills of seasoned professionals and provide them training to enhance their existing skills and also get a grasp on recent trends prevailing in the market.

 7. Too many tasks, not enough time

 Maintaining the landscape pristine throughout the year involves a multitude of tasks that must be performed properly at the right time.